Table of Contents

-The group of spinoscapular and spinohumeral muscles includes back muscles that have their osseous origin in the trunk and extend to the scapula or the humerus.
+Spinoscapular and spinohumeral muscles include back muscles that have their osseous origin in the trunk and extend to the scapula or humerus.
 They are large structures that run along the surface, and also belong to the musculature of the upper extremity.

-The trapezius muscle is a large, flat, and most superficial muscle of the upper back.
-It can be divided into three sections: the superior region (descending part), the intermediate region (transverse part) and the inferior region (ascending part).
-Their innervation is provided by the accessory nerve (cranial nerve XI) and the cervical plexus (C2—C4).
+The trapezius is large and flat and is the most superficial muscle of the upper back.
+It can be divided into 3 sections: the superior (descending part), intermediate (transverse part), and inferior (ascending part) regions.
+Their innervation is provided by the accessory nerve (cranial nerve XI) and the cervical plexus (C2–C4).

-The descending part originates from the external occipital protuberance, the superior nuchal line, the nuchal ligament and the spinous processes of segments C2 and C3.
-Its insertion point is at the lateral third of the clavicle and the acromion.
+The descending part originates from the external occipital protuberance, the superior nuchal line, the nuchal ligament, and the spinous processes of segments C2 and C3.
+Its insertion point is at the lateral 3rd of the clavicle and the acromion.
 This part is responsible for extension and contralateral rotation of the head and cervical spine.

 The transverse part has its origin at the spinous processes of C4–T1 and inserts into the upper edge of the scapular spine and the acromion.
 It moves the scapula medially.

-The third and inferior section—the ascending part—has its origin at the spinous processes of T5—T12 and inserts into the lower edge of the medial third of the scapular spine.
+The 3rd and inferior section—the ascending part—has its origin at the spinous processes of T5—T12 and inserts into the lower edge of the medial 3rd of the scapular spine.
 Its responsibility is the medial-caudal translation of the scapula on the thorax.

-The small rhomboid muscle is located caudally from its larger counterpart and has its origin in the spinous processes of C7—T1.
-It inserts into the medial border of the scapula (caudal to the spine of the scapula) and shares innervation as well as function with the rhomboid major muscle: dorsal scapular nerve from the C5 root of the brachial plexus; fixation and craniomedial translation of the scapula on the thorax.
+The small rhomboid muscle is located caudally from its larger counterpart and has its origin at the spinous processes of C7–T1.
+Its insertion is at the medial border of the scapula (caudal to the spine of the scapula) and shares innervation as well as function with the rhomboid major muscle: dorsal scapular nerve from the C5 root of the brachial plexus; and fixation and craniomedial translation of the scapula on the thorax.